telkomdev/kong-demo/README.md

 ## Getting started

 #### Important note
 From official github of Kong there is one issue https://github.com/Kong/kong/issues/5324, so we can't use kong's latest docker image.
-So will use `kong:1.3.0-alpine` docker image.
+So we will use `kong:1.3.0-alpine` docker image.

 Create `kong network`
 ```shell